suixinsuo/olympus-protocol/docs/GettingStarted.md

 ## Folder structure introduction

-Once the project is cloned into local, you can open the project in vscode.
+Once you have cloned the project onto your own machine, you can open the project in VSCode.
 Let's go through the structure to have a better understanding of the folders.

 - docs: Where this tutorial that you are reading and other documentation is written.

 - migrations: This folder contains an only file that helps us to create our contracts in the blockchain (local, Kovan, or mainnet).
 Setting the components and configuring them correctly.

-- scripts: some javascript files we created to help the deployment/test process which can be ignored right now.
+- scripts: Some Javascript files we created to help the deployment/test process; these can be ignored right now.

 - tests: All the protocols are carefully tested and you are recommended to follow the same approach.

-- contracts: where all solidity code is stored.
+- contracts: Where all Solidity code is stored.
-  - components: Core components that each of them acting independently for a different use.
+  - components: Core components, each of which has different functionalities.
   - interfaces: The abstracted layer for describing a higher level of the contracts.
-  - olympusProtocols: Where all the templates and Olympus products ready to be edited and customized.
+  - olympusProtocols: Where all the templates and Olympus products are ready to be edited and customized.
-  - libs: Some basic solidity libraries for common purposes.
+  - libs: Some basic Solidity libraries for common purposes.

 ## Create your first derivate product template

-To get yourself warmed up, the best way is always by doing of how to create and customize your own template with a basic example.
+To get yourself warmed up, we will walk you through creating and customizing your own template with a basic example.

 Firstly, create a new folder in contracts called myProtocols, copy the OlympusBasicFund.sol into it and rename it as MyBasicFund.sol